alexDelchev/sakila-microservices/README.md

 used to asynchronously publish data change events internally, which are then published to the `Kafka` streams.

+The sakila-film-service uses Redis for caching responses to film data requests.
+It also maintains a search index of film data on an Elastic Search server, which is used to perform film queries coming from the frontend.

 Service discovery is handled by `Spring Cloud Netflix Eureka`, where the system has 1 server and the separate services are clients.
 Instances of the microservices bind to a random port and requests are load-balanced and routed to a given instance